antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 ### Requirements

-- Specify the genome build (GRCh38 or GRCh37/hg19)
+- Specify the genome build (e.g. GRCh38)
-- Specify the alignment tool used (e.g. Bowtie2, BWA) and the peak caller (e.g. MACS2)
+- Specify the alignment tool and peak caller used
 - For ChIP-seq, specify the target (histone mark, transcription factor, or chromatin state)
 - For ATAC-seq, indicate whether data is from bulk or single-cell experiments